 Where can I refer a child for screening and evaluation?

-All referrals for screening and evaluation go through the South Coast EI/ECSE program office by calling 541 269 4524 or by submitting a Universal Referral Form. (we could add the link to the Universal Referral Form here ? or I think we have it at as a resource on the main page?)
+All referrals for screening and evaluation go through the South Coast EI/ECSE program office by calling 541 269 4524 or by submitting a Universal Referral Form.

 What happens after I call about a child?